 Reinstalling the differential cover and refilling the differential is pretty simple.
 Most differentials have a gasket, you’ll want to reuse it.
 If not, then you’ll need to use a liquid gasket product designed for extreme heat and oil exposure like Permatex Ultra Black.
 Don’t skimp when buying the oil for your differential.
 Use a synthetic gear oil like Royal Purple.
 Most newer trucks, including my Ram 3500, call for a synthetic GL-5 SAE 75W-90 gear oil, though some owners prefer to use a heavier 75W-140 oil for the rear differential.
 Refer to your owner’s manual if in doubt.
 If you’ve got the clearance, fill the differential directly from the bottle.
 If not, use a hand pump like the Amsoil G2039.
 Hand pumps like these are pretty cheap and can be bought any auto parts store.
 Fill the oil to the bottom of the plug hole until the oil starts dripping out.
 Reinstall the fill plug and torque it to spec.
 The job is done.

-Aftermarket Differential Covers
+AFE Aftermarket Differential Cover

 The procedure outlined above is primarily for differential’s without a drain plug.
 The process takes longer and is messier if your truck’s differential doesn’t have a drain plug, but it doesn’t have to be that way.
 You can buy an aftermarket differential cover that has one.
-This is what I did.
-I bought an aluminum AFE Power diff cover (Part.
+This is what we did.
+We bought an aluminum AFE Power diff cover (Part.
 No. 46-70010) for my 2013 Ram 3500 pickup truck.
 This particular cover is very functional.
 Not only does it have a drain plug on the bottom and a fill plug on top, but it also has an overfill plug on the side.
-I also purchased the optional deep reach magnetic fill plug and optional oil level sight glass for the overfill port.
+We also purchased the optional deep reach magnetic fill plug and optional oil level sight glass for the overfill port.

 As you’d expect, installing the AFE Power differential cover was quick and easy.
 For the job, you’ll need to use the enclosed O-ring which is basically a rubber gasket that is installed on the back of the cover.
 Some aftermarket covers may call for the use of the OEM gasket, but not this one.